qml.poly_to_angles

 poly_to_angles(poly, routine, angle_solver='root-finding')[source]

-Computes the angles needed to implement a polynomial transformation with quantum signal processing (QSP) or quantum singular value transformation (QSVT).
+Computes the angles needed to implement a polynomial transformation with quantum signal processing (QSP), quantum singular value transformation (QSVT) or generalized quantum signal processing (GQSP).

 • routine (str) – the routine for which the angles are computed.
-Must be either "QSP" or "QSVT".
+Must be either "QSP", "QSVT" or "GQSP".

 computed angles for the specified routine